New Zealand’s tax system does not include the following:

 Citizenship in New Zealand is administered by the Department of Internal Affairs and can be obtained by birth, descent or it can be granted.
 To be eligible for citizenship by descent, an applicant must have at least one parent who is a New Zealand citizen.
 To be eligible for citizenship by grant, an applicant must:

 Once an application is approved, the applicant is invited to make an oath of allegiance or an affirmation of allegiance at a citizenship ceremony.
-Due to the impact of COVID-19, citizenship ceremonies have been cancelled until further notice.

 The Department of Internal Affairs may choose to interview an applicant prior to granting them citizenship.